angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Ponder for TO
 1. Cast TO with the remaining mana from LED with 1 card left in your library

+However that pile leaves you vulnerable to removal your opponent might play in response to TO's trigger.